 - Philadelphia (1,567,017) - One of America’s capital cities during the Revolutionary War, the City of Brotherly Love is home to many early American landmarks.
 For just one example, consider Independence Hall, the building where both the Declaration of Independence and the Constitution were authored.

-- San Jose (1,025,350) – Our final city, and the only on the top ten with fewer than one million citizens, is San Jose, California.
+- San Jose (1,025,350) - Our final city is San Jose, California.
 Like most of the bay area, San Jose has a Mediterranean climate.
 Many jobs in the city are with computer and microprocessor companies.